Best Face Primer for Oily Skin: Mattify Ultra Powder ~ Silicone Free Primer

 I was horribly allergic to all the silicone gel primers that I tried - which are touted as the best primers on the market to make skin look smooth and 'poreless'.
 While they did make my foundation look nice, they always caused breakouts & itchiness, and didn't do a thing to control oil.
 My poor skin would spend the next week in recovery after I used a primer that contained silicone gel.

-Enter my savior - Mattify Ultra Powder!
-I was searching online for oil control face powder, and stumbled upon the Mattify Cosmetics website.
+Enter my savior - Mattify Ultra Powder for Oily Skin.
+Forever battling greasy skin and acne, I was searching online for oil control face powder, and stumbled upon the Mattify Cosmetics website.
 The instructions for the Ultra Powder say it can be used both as a primer and a setting powder.
 Color me excited!

 Benefits of Powder Primer for Oily Skin